4-H Dairy Judging Contest &

 CONTEST RESULTS will be announced following the conclusion of oral reasons and following the completion of tabulation with time and location to be announced during contest.

-- 4-H Intermediate, 4-H Senior, FFA teams and individuals will be scored separately.
-Awards will be distributed separately for each division.
+- 4-H Intermediate teams, 4-H Senior teams, FFA teams, 4-H Intermediate and senior individuals, and FFA individuals will be scored separately.
+Awards will be distributed separately for each division..

 - Youth may participate in both the 4-H and FFA portions of the contest.
 They must meet both 4-H and FFA eligibility requirements.
 Youth must enter in both (twice) contests to compete in both.